Pythagora-io/pythagora/README.md

 1. <b>From the root directory</b> run Pythagora in a capture mode first to capture test data and mocks.
    <br><br>
       ```
-      npx pythagora --initScript ./path/to/your/server.js --mode capture
+      npx pythagora --init-command "my start command" --mode capture
       ```
-   Eg. if you start your Node.js app with `node ./server.js` then the command would be:
+   Eg. if you start your Node.js app with `nest start` then the command would be:
    <br><br>
       ```
-      npx pythagora --initScript ./server.js --mode capture
+      npx pythagora --init-command "nest start" --mode capture
       ```
 2. Click around your application or make requests to your API.
 Pythagora will capture all requests and responses.
    <br><br>